microsoft/nni/docs/en_US/ResearchBlog/NASComparison.md

-For AutoKeras, the initial model of 0.2.18 version has a poor performance on all datasets.
-That's no wonder ResNet and DenseNet are added to the initial model list in the later version.
+For AutoKeras, it has relatively worse performance across all datasets due to its random factor on network morphism.

 For ENAS, ENAS (macro) shows good results in OUI-Adience-Age and ENAS (micro)  shows good results in CIFAR-10.